vrtbl/passerine/README.md

 **A:** When I was first designing Passerine, I was big into automatic compile-time memory management.
 Currently, there are a few ways to do this: from Rust's borrow-checker, to µ-Mitten's Proust ASAP, to Koka's Perceus, there are a lot of new and exciting ways to approach this problem.

-Vaporization is a special form of *Functional but in Place* compile-time AMM systems.
-The idea is pretty simple:
+Vaporization is an automatic memory management system that allows for *Functional but in Place* style programming.
+For vaporization to work, three invariants must hold:

-1. All functions are passed by value via copy-on-write.
-This means that only the lifetimes of the returned objects need to be preserved.
+1. All functions params are passed by value via a copy-on-write reference.
+This means that only the lifetimes of the returned objects need to be preserved, all others will be deleted when they go out of scope.
 2. A form of SSA is performed, where the last usage of any value is not a copy of that value.
 3. All closure references are immutable copies of a value.
 These copies may be reference-counted in an acyclical manner.

-I wrote down a more formal proof *somewhere*,\* but basically this ensures three things:
+With these invariants in place, vaporization ensures two things:

 1. Values are only alive where they are still *useful*.
 2. Code may be written in a functional style, but all mutations occur in-place as per rule 2.

 What's most interesting is that this system requires minimal interference from the compiler when used in conjunction with a VM.
 All the compiler has to do is annotate the last usage of the value of any variables; the rest can be done automatically and very efficiently at runtime.

 Why not use this?
-Mainly because of rule 3: `closure references are immutable`.
+Mainly because of rule 3: 'closure references are immutable'.
 Passerine is pass-by-value, but currently allows mutation in the current scope a la let-style redefinition.
 But this is subject to change; and once it does, it's vaporization all the way, baby!

-> - Once I find where I wrote about this originally, I'll update this answer with more specifics.

 **Q:** Aren't there already enough programming languages?